Clats97/ClatsCracker/SECURITY.md

 ## Supported Versions

-Versions 1.0 and 1.01 are supported versions.
-There are no depreciated or legacy versions.
+Version 1.03 is a supported version.
+There are no depreciated or legacy versions available for download.
+New releases are always in the works to bring you the best hash cracking toolkit available.

 ## Security Policies for ClatsCracker